AlarmingCow/vaccine-hunter/README.md

    - Alert time window
    - Eligibility date
    - City exclusions
- - Send notifications using iMessage or SMS (using AWS SNS)
+ - Sends notifications using iMessage or SMS (using AWS SNS)
  - Does not re-notify each phone number more than once for a particular vaccination location on a particular date
+ - Sends admin notifications for successes and/or errors if desired (using AWS SES)

 # Setup
 I'm a node.js neophyte, I expect this is probably not ideal.
 But it works!